aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

 1. Follow the instructions from the [AWS SDK Developer guide](https://docs.aws.amazon.com/sdk-for-cpp/v1/developer-guide/setup.html) taking note of the following.
     - Additional files for AWS performance metrics gathering need to be copied from the AWS CDI SDK directory to the AWS SDK directory before running any of the ```cmake``` commands.
 Windows Explorer or a Powershell command like ```copy -recurse .\aws-cpp-sdk-cdi\ <path to AWS SDK>``` from the top level AWS CDI SDK can be used to perform this step.
     - Only the ```monitoring``` and ```cdi``` modules need to be built.
 Specify ```-D BUILD_ONLY="monitoring;cdi"``` with the first ```cmake``` command.
+    - You may need to add the msbuild command to your system path environment variable as described above for the cmake command.
+If so, the msbuild path will be similar to ```C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\MSBuild\Current\Bin```.
     - **Important:** You must run the install commands in a shell that was started in **Administrator mode**.
 For example:
         - Open Microsoft Visual Studio 2019 in Administrator mode.
         - Open **Tools > Command Line > Developer Powershell**.